Consistency in web and graphic design allows you to establish a brand and deliver your message properly giving you credibility.

 Designing for the web is a whole different beast than designing for print.
 If you are designing an infographic for a blog post, consider what kinds of web fonts will function best on screen.
 For instance, sturdy sans serif fonts usually work well.

-Give these tips a try by simply signing up and customizing a template.
+Give these tips a try by simply signing up and customizing a template with Piktochart’s infographic maker.
 With Pro, you can also upload your own fonts and brand assets!
-Get started for free.

 3 Tips For Picking The Perfect Icons